Dicklesworthstone/paxos_vs_raft/README.md

 ______________________________

 # Background

+## The Problem Consensus Algorithms Attempt to Solve:

+First a couple definitions:

+Distributed System: This refers to a system composed of multiple independent components (often referred to as nodes, servers, or machines) that interact with each other.
+These components may be spread across different geographical locations, and they communicate with each other over a network.

+Consensus: Consensus is a process of agreement.
+In the context of a distributed system, the goal is to ensure that all functioning nodes in the system can agree on a particular value or state.
+This is important for maintaining the consistency of data across the system, among other uses.

+Now, let's take a non-technical analogy to explain this further:

+Consider a scenario where you have several friends trying to decide on a restaurant for dinner.
+Each friend represents a node in a distributed system, and the restaurant choice represents the value that needs agreement.

+Here are the challenges you'd face, which are similar to the challenges in a distributed system:

+    Agreement: All friends must agree on the same restaurant.
+This is equivalent to all nodes in a distributed system agreeing on the same value.

+    Single Value: The group of friends can't split up and go to different restaurants - they need to agree on one place where they all will dine.
+Similarly, in a distributed system, we want to ensure that all machines agree on a single value.

+    Termination: The decision-making process must eventually conclude.
+If your friends keep debating indefinitely, they'll never get to eat.
+In the same way, a consensus protocol should ensure that given enough time, all functioning nodes in the system can come to a decision.

+    Fault Tolerance: It's possible that some of your friends might not respond to messages, maybe because they're busy or their phone is off.
+Despite this, the rest of the group still needs to make a decision.
+In a distributed system, the consensus protocol should be able to handle failures of some nodes and still reach a decision among the remaining ones.

+In summary, consensus protocols aim to ensure that all functioning nodes in a distributed system can agree on a single value, despite potential communication delays or node failures.
+They are a critical part of maintaining data consistency and reliability in distributed systems.

 ## Paxos:
 Paxos is a family of protocols for solving consensus in a network of unreliable or fallible processors (nodes).
 Conceptually, the Paxos protocol is a conversation between a proposer, acceptors, and learners.
 The proposer suggests a value, and the acceptors decide whether to agree or disagree.
 The learners then learn the chosen value.